Today, I’m going to share The Batman Workout!

 - Rolling Squat Tuck-up Jumps

-- Side to Side Push-ups
+- Side-to-Side Push-ups

 - Modified Headstand Push-ups

-- Jump Pull-Up with tuck / Pull-Up with Tuck-Up
+- Jump Pull-Up with Tuck

-- Handstands against wall
+- Handstands Against Wall

-- Rolling Single Leg Tuck-up Jumps
+- Rolling Single-Leg Tuck-up Jumps

 - Exploding Push-ups (Standard to Wide to Right Front/Left Back to Left Front/Right Back)